 To be honest, the rest of the evening is a massive blur.
 I met up with two other dad blogger finalists: Al Ferguson and his wife Jen of The Dad Network and Dave Hornby who writes The Dadventurer plus his wife Hayely (who we ended up sitting with during the ceremony).
 Alas, Karl, who writes The Yorkshire Dad was unable to attend.

-Numerous other blogging reprobates were also present including Jo Middleton who writes Single Slummy Mummy (a Vuelio blog award winner herself in 2015 and this year a judge), Simon Ragoonanan, the man behind Man vs Pink, Alex Walsh of the Daddacool blog and Tony of The Life of Tont.
+Numerous other blogging reprobates were also present including Jo Middleton who writes Single Slummy Mummy (a Vuelio blog award winner herself in 2015 and this year a judge), Simon Ragoonanan, the man behind Man vs Pink and Alex Walsh of the Daddacool blog.

 The ceremony got underway, hosted by comedian Mark Dolan.
 Awesome blogger after awesome blogger took home awards.
 A full list of winners is on the Vuelio website.